-As required by the Companies Act we report to you, based on our audit, that:
+As required by the Kenyan Companies Act 2015 we report to you, based on our audit, that:

-- i) we have obtained all the information and explanations which to the best of our - ii) in our opinion proper books of account have been kept by the company, so far as appears - iii) the company's balance sheet and profit and loss account are in agreement with the books
+- i) we have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit; - ii) in our opinion proper books of account have been kept by the Organization, so far as appears from our examination of those books; and - iii) the Company's balance sheet and income statement are in agreement with the books of account.

-The engagement partner responsible for the audit resulting in this independent auditor's report is
+The engagement partner responsible for the audit resulting in the independent auditor's report is FCPA David G.Muchungu - P/N0_1098.

-Certified Public Accountant
+Certified Public Accountants